 The Narragansett Bay Estuary Program is the conservation nonprofit coordinating a network of partners from around the region to build and jointly implement Vision 2032.

 The plan will comprise of 30-50 individual Action Plans that tackle different facets of our work on water, wildlife and habitat, quality of life, and our partnership’s ability to be a force for change.

 We’ll evaluate every action plan against our core values:

 Preparedness for climate change

 Our work will be flexible and durable to changing conditions.

 Equitable, just, and fair benefits

-Our decisions will balance who is impacted, where resources are needed, and who will benefit.
+Our actions will balance who is impacted, where resources are deployed, and who will benefit.